 And it leaves me Brooklyn Blue.

-They don’t think much of my kind when you get into the city,
+They don't think much of our kind when you get into the city

 She acts real tough when she comes around but, brother, she don’t fool me

-The way she talks, it might seem strange to you,
+The way she bites her lip, you know, it might seem strange to you,

 Hey there Nicoletta Darlin’, lately I’ve been thinkin’